vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

     our new extension
     [ipyvizzu-story](https://vizzuhq.github.io/ipyvizzu-story/) that enables you
-    to build, present and share animated data stories in data science notebooks with a very similar synthax to `ipyvizzu`'s.
+    to build, present and share animated data stories in data science notebooks with a very similar syntax to `ipyvizzu`'s.

 !!! info
     `DisplayTarget.ACTUAL`, `DisplayTarget.BEGIN` and `DisplayTarget.END` use